patti-c/arxiv-ui/README.md

 ### Setup

-- Make a virtual environment and insteal requirements.txt from the server directory.
+- Make a virtual environment and install ./server/requirements.txt from the server directory.
 - `yarn start` from the top of the project to start both the server and the client.
 - The client should appear on localhost:3000 while the server should appear on localhost:5000